 For Holden Industries, a commitment to training and development is not new.
-The 100% employee-owned company, which has a workforce of 1,200 in the United States, supports the accomplishments and advancement of team members through continuing education and internal development.
+The 100% employee-owned company, which has a workforce of 1,500 in the United States, supports the accomplishments and advancement of team members through continuing education and internal development.
 Employees have attended AMA courses for many years to build their knowledge and skills.

-"As a company, and throughout our history, we have always been committed to training and to employee development.
-And we've always been committed to promoting from within whenever possible," Barkley says.
+"Throughout our history, Holden Industries have always been committed to training and to employee development.
+And we've always been committed to promoting from within whenever possible,"

 The Leadership Academy builds on that tradition by formalizing the development process for certain high-potential employees (HiPos).
 Holden Industries identifies its HiPos through a biennial succession-planning process, placing them in one of three categories based on their degree of readiness to take on higher-level roles.
 Those in the "gold" category-meaning they will be ready to assume more responsibility in two to three years-participate in the Leadership Academy.
-Thirty-six employees have either completed the program or are nearing the end of their training; a new group is set to start by early 2018.

-Drawing on Holden's long-standing relationship with AMA, Barkley worked with AMA Enterprise to create a custom training curriculum for these potential leaders.
+Drawing on Holden's long-standing relationship with AMA, the Holden and AMA Enterprise teams worked to create a custom training curriculum for these potential leaders.
 The Leadership Academy is designed to build skills that can be applied universally across Holden's four core companies.
 Each of these industry leaders has its own products and markets.
 Despite the differences in the businesses, their managers need a set of core leadership competencies to progress in Holden Industries.